 They first looked at the IQ scores and genetic markers of 5,165 children.
 Following this, the researchers examined the DNA sequence variations of 17,008 adults with Alzheimer’s disease versus 37,154 healthy adults.
 They also considered the genetic data of 112,151 adults assessed on cognitive functions.

-Specifically, Dr. Zayats and her colleagues studied the activity-regulated cytoskeleton-associated protein (ARC), which is associated with neural plasticity – that is, the nervous system’s ability to change and adapt in time.
+Specifically, Dr. Zayats and her colleagues studied the activity-regulated cytoskeleton-associated protein (ARC), which is associated with

 The researchers found that the ARC gene complex variation was strongly associated with IQ in children.
 Additionally, it contains the gene that encodes APP, which relates to Alzheimer’s.